Best Foods for Gut Health

 3. Polyphenols

-Polyphenols are beneficial plant chemicals that have powerful antioxidant properties and help to reduce inflammation.
+Polyphenols are beneficial plant chemicals with powerful antioxidant properties and help reduce inflammation.
 This means that they keep the cells lining the gut healthy and protect them from damage.

 Polyphenols also have antimicrobial activity, meaning they can reduce the risk of gastrointestinal infections.
 Some polyphenol-rich options include: